drlinux/docker-chicagoboss/README.md

 	$ sudo ./run.sh

-The Dockerfile creating a CB project which named as "richercart".
+The Dockerfile creating a CB project which named as "chericart".

 Please refer to run.sh file an Docker file more information.